 Want to see more options to help you pay off debt?
 Here are a few more top cards that you can use to transfer your balance.

-3. The Best Cards for Money Back on Shopping
+Best Card for Money Back on Shopping

 Amex Blue Cash Preferred Provides the Most Cash Back on Groceries

 Is travel not one of your main goals?
 Do you not have debt to pay off?
 Do you want to earn rewards, but you're not sure what you want to use them for yet?
 Then the American Express Blue Cash Preferred could be the way to go for you.

 This card is an exceptional cash back credit card.
 It provides high amounts of cash back on common purchases including groceries and gas.
 You could earn 6% cash back at U.S. supermarkets (up to $6,000 spent per year).
 You could earn 3% back at gas stations and select department stores.
 And you could earn 1% cash back on everything else.

 This card has a $75 annual fee, which can be waived if you spend $1,250 per year at supermarkets.

 How Cash Back Credit Cards Work

 Cash back rewards are designed to help you earn money for the spending you already do on a regular basis.
 And, since the rewards are cash rather than miles or points, you can use them how you please.